TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   'Deadpool 2' Is Getting an Extended Director's Cut Read More
-    *   Jake Gyllenhaal to Play Mysterio in 'Spider-Man: Homecoming' Sequel.
+    *   Watch Dwayne Johnson in New 'Skyscraper' Trailer.
 Here's Everything We Know Read More
-    *   Zachary Levi Reveals 'Shazam!'
-Costume.
+    *   Liam Neeson Joins the New 'Men In Black'.
 Here's Everything We Know Read More

     Explore Content
     *   Movie Reviews